JensKlimke/jk/README.md

 To add a new package:

+1. Determine the type of your package:
+   - **Libraries**: Shared code used by multiple packages (place in `packages/libs/`)
+   - **Web Applications**: Frontend applications (place in `packages/apps/`)
+   - **Services**: Backend services and APIs (place in `packages/services/`)
+   - For other types, create an appropriate category directory under `packages/`

-1. Create a new directory in the `packages` folder
+2. Create a new directory in the appropriate category folder
-2. Initialize it with a `package.json` file
+3. Initialize it with a `package.json` file
-3. Add it to the workspaces in the root `package.json` if needed
+4. The workspaces in the root `package.json` are already configured for the standard categories

 ### Linting and Formatting